B1gO/vic_crm/QA-CANDIDATE-LIFECYCLE.md

 Expected: eventType is ON_HOLD / ELIMINATED / WITHDRAWN / OFFERED / PLACED / REACTIVATED accordingly.
 Each event contains fromStage/toStage/subStatus.

 ## 9. Detailed UI Test Cases (All Scenarios)
-UI only supports stage transitions (subStatus is API-only for now).
-Use API for subStatus coverage in section 5.
+UI supports stage transitions and subStatus updates on the candidate detail page.
+Use API for full subStatus coverage in section 5 when you need all values across all stages.

 UI-01 Dashboard stage cards
 Steps: